Statutory rights - what does this mean?

 Other statutory rights for consumers

 Our regulations guides to key consumer legislation can help you understand your statutory rights across a range of areas.
-Here are two more examples of statutory rights we cover:
+Here are two more regulations we cover in detail which can help you understand your statutory rights around package holidays and dodgy sales tactics:

 - The Package Travel Regulations can help you if you booked a package holiday it didn’t turn out to be the holiday that you booked and paid for.
 If the holiday doesn’t match the description, you may have a claim against the tour operator for compensation.